prebid/prebid.github.io/prebid-video/video-overview.md

       Additionally each response is required to return an IAB subcategory.
 A module is provided that converts adserver categories to IAB sub categories.
 If a publisher prefers to use their own mapping file they will need to set the URL location of that file.

 3.	**Prebid.js caches video bids.**
-Each video bid is cached server-side and mapped to a unique cache ID which will be passed to the Freewheel ad server via key-value targeting.
+Each video bid is cached server-side and mapped to a unique cache ID which will be passed to the FreeWheel ad server via key-value targeting.
 The [Prebid.js video creative]({{site.github.url}}/adops/setting-up-prebid-video-in-dfp.html#creative-setup) configured in the ad server contains a macro that references this cache ID.
 (Note: Some bidders will cache before responding to Prebid.js.
 In those cases, the bidder will provide a `bidResponse.videoCacheKey` and this step will be skipped.
 See [Notes on Prebid Cache]({{site.github.url}}/dev-docs/show-video-with-a-dfp-video-tag.html#notes-on-prebid-cache) for details.)

 4.	**Prebid creates new master video ad server tag URL.**
 Prebid combines an existing video ad server tag with Prebid key-value targeting pairs to create a new master video ad server tag URL.
 This URL will be passed into the video player.